r3id/r3id_app/_posts/2020-07-06-working-with-large-csv-files.md

 By running these commands we will be able to open the first one and see how many rows there are in the file.

-Note: **make sure you have navigated to the correct folder**, so the folder where the file has been saved.
-Then run the following snippet.
+_Note: make sure you have navigated to the correct folder, so the folder where the file has been saved.
+Then run the following snippet._

 ```
 split -b 100m file_to_split.csv